-There is a rubble of lies about Haiti that is as difficult to bulldoze as the post-earthquake debris.
+There is a rubble of lies about Haiti that is as difficult to bulldoze as the debris following the 2010 earthquake.
 The most entrenched of these lies is the notion of a violent Haiti.
 Despite statistics proving otherwise, the misperceptions arising from these three lies continue:

 Lie # 1: The spiritual leader of Haiti's Revolution, Boukmann, placed the country on the wrong path of violence at the Bwa Kayiman gathering.

 Lie# 2: The founding father of Haiti, General Jean-Jacques Dessalines, was a violent leader who annihilated "whites" after independence.

 Lie # 3: Under the leadership of Jean-Pierre Boyer, a belligerent Haiti invaded its neighbor, the Dominican Republic.

 The lie concerning Boukmann is widely believed by missionaries and evangelicals in Haiti.
 These groups have apparently embraced the former Christian teaching that slavery was a condition imposed by God and not by man.
 Consequently, the evangelicals argue, it was wrong to rebel against slavery.
 They fail to recognize that Christian imposed slavery was Haiti's original demon.
 Boukmann ended the violence against humanity in Haiti.If anyone contributed to peace, if anyone contributed to building a path to God in Haiti, it was Boukmann.
 He helped to create the peace in which Haitians could live and worship freely.